My name is Camie and I am an American expat living in England for a second time. London 2.0 is what we call this adventure.

 By the way, Seattle is as loud and busy as London.
 Possibly even more loud.

-Do I regret moving back to the US?
+Do I regret moving back to the US after London 1.0?

 Short answer: Mostly yes.

-On the flip side, I enjoy being back in my home country, having a car, living in a kick-ass house, and being around all things American (current political climate excluded).
+On the flip side, I enjoyed being back in my home country, having a car, living in a kick-ass house, and being around all things American (current political climate excluded).